Escobita/selenium/selenium-core/selenium-website/src/main/rst/02_selenium_basics.rst

 simple to use and is recommended for less-technical users.
 The IDE allows developing and running tests without the need for programming skills as required by Selenium-RC.
 The Selenium-IDE can serve as an excellent way to train junior-level employees in test automation.
-If one has an understanding of how to conduct manual testing of a website they can easily transition to using the Selenium-IDE for both, running and developing tests.
+Anyone who understands how to conduct manual testing of a website can easily transition to using the Selenium-IDE for running and developing tests.

 Some testing tasks are too complex though for the Selenium-IDE.
 When programming logic is required Selenium-RC must be used.
 For example,